rdtaylorjr/8.5-Lists-and-Strings/README.md

 # 8.5-Lists-and-Strings
-School Project for Python Data Structures at the University of Michigan (Coursera)
+School Project for Python Data Structures at the University of Michigan (Coursera)d